Looney Tunes Super Stars: Notes

-Sylvester and Hippety Hopper: Marsupial Mayhem
+Sylvester & Hippety Hopper: Marsupial Mayhem

 Looney Tunes Super Stars' Sylvester & Hippety Hopper: Marsupial Mayhem is a DVD featuring 18 newly remastered cartoons.
 It is the final release in the Super Star series, due to poor sales of Looney Tunes Platinum Collection: Volume 2 and the depletion of the remastering budget for new-to-DVD Looney Tunes shorts.
 This release features all 18 of Sylvester's pairings with Hippety Hopper and/or his son, Sylvester Jr. The DVD was released on April 23, 2013.

 All cartoons in this collection star Sylvester, and co-star either Hippety Hopper and/or Sylvester Jr. All are directed by Robert McKimson, except for Goldimouse and the Three Cats, which was directed by Friz Freleng.